 What is cannabis?

-Cannabis comes from the cannabis plant and contains roughly 400 chemicals including THC (tetrahydrocannabinol) and CBD (cannabidiol).
-Other names for cannabis include marijuana, weed or pot.
+Cannabis comes from the cannabis plant and contains roughly 400 chemicals, including THC (tetrahydrocannabinol) and CBD (cannabidiol).
+Other names for cannabis include marijuana, weed, or pot.

 THC causes both psychoactive and physical reactions; it is responsible for the "high" or feelings of euphoria and relaxation.